zkopru-network/zkopru/CONTRIBUTING.md

 1. Go to `dockerfiles/docker-compose.yml`.
 2. Modify the tag of the service what you want to make some modifications.
 Tag name convention is the branch name with issue number just like `feat-6`, `refactor-913`.
-3. And then run `yarn build:images <service_name>` on the root directory.
+3. And then run `yarn images build <service_name>` on the root directory.
 If you make changes on the 'circuit' image, this command will take about a day on common laptops.
 4. After you built the image, run `yarn test` in the sub package directory or in the root directory.

 ### How to make changes of the circuit package